BDC Hamburger Icon

 1. Establish an outsourcing partner’s industry experience.

-Your outsourcing partner should have deep knowledge and experience in your industry to effectively handle the tasks and processes you plan to outsource.
-Consider the following tips for establishing an outsourcing partner’s industry experience:
+Your outsourcing partner should have extensive knowledge and experience in your industry to effectively handle the tasks and processes you plan to outsource.
+Consider the following tips for establishing an outsourcing partner’s industry experience.

 • Ask about the management team’s qualifications.
-The management team, project managers and other staff should display outstanding qualifications and extensive experience in implementing projects similar to yours.
+The management team, project managers and other staff should have outstanding qualifications and extensive experience implementing projects similar to yours.

 • Contact previous clients.
-Just as you’d ask for job references for potential hires, ask for an outsourcing vendor’s references.
-Request customer feedback from past and present clients regarding the scope and quality of services they received.
-Ask about the challenges they experienced in the partnership.
-If applicable, ask for work samples from completed projects or marketing prototypes to give you an idea of the output you’ll receive once you sign the service contract.
+Just as you would ask for job references when hiring employees, request references from the outsourcing vendor.
+Ask for feedback from past and current clients regarding the scope and quality of services they received.
+Find out about any challenges they faced in the partnership.
+If possible, ask for work samples or marketing prototypes to get an idea of the quality you can expect once you sign a service contract.

 2. Assess a potential outsourcing partner’s technical expertise.